Anthraquinone: Applications

-9,10-anthraquinone is used as a bird repellant on seeds, and as a gas generator in satellite balloons.
+Anthraquinone itself has few direct applications except as a precursor to some dyes.
+It has been used as a bird repellant on seeds, and as a gas generator in satellite balloons.
 It has also been mixed with lanolin and used as a wool spray to protect sheep flocks against kea attacks in New Zealand.
+Anthraquinone is utilized in the production of hydrogen peroxide via the Riedl–Pfleiderer process.
+Anthraquinone derivatives are considered more useful.